Rover (Kai song)

 "Rover" is a song recorded by South Korean singer Kai for his third extended play of the same name.
 It was released as the EP's lead single by SM Entertainment on March 13, 2023.

 Background and release

 In February 2023, SM confirmed that Kai would release a new solo album.
 On February 17, SM announced that his new EP, Rover, would be released on March 13.
 The song was released alongside the extended play and its music video on March 13.

 Composition

-A remake of Bulgarian singer Dara's original song titled "Mr. Rover", "Rover" was composed by Cristian Tarcea, Dara, Valentina Nikova, YNGA, Gabriel Brandes and Young Chance, with the arrangement held by Tarcea and Imlay.
+Once composed by Bulgarian singer Dara, who sold the original song titled "Mr. Rover" to KAI, "Rover" was composed by Cristian Tarcea, Dara, Valentina Nikova, YNGA, Gabriel Brandes and Young Chance, with the arrangement held by Tarcea and Imlay.

 Described as a dancehall song with heavy bass, marimba, bells and various percussion instruments.
-The lyrics, which was written by Park Tae-won, discuss freeing onself from the restraints of others' viewpoints and living freely as a "wanderer".
+The lyrics, which were written by Park Tae-won, discuss freeing onself from the restraints of others' viewpoints and living freely as a "wanderer".
 The song was composed in the key of C♯ minor, with a tempo of 186 beats per minute.